dawon020411/Libralist/README.md

 ## User Stories

->- As a user, I want to be able to add my books' information.
+>- *As a user*, I want to be able to add my books' information.
->- As a user, I want to be able to view stored book list.
+>- *As a user*, I want to be able to view stored book list.
->- As a user, I want to be able to search the books' title with other information.
+>- *As a user*, I want to be able to search the books' title with other information.
->- As a user, I want to be able to see the number of books.
+>- *As a user*, I want to be able to see the number of books.
->- As a user, I want to be able to see the books by genre filter.
+>- *As a user*, I want to be able to see the books by genre filter.